eldipa/tiburoncin/README.md

  in both cases a raw hexdump is saved which can be recovered later running 'xxd -p -c 16 -r <raw hexdump file>'.
 See man xxd(1) ~
+ -f <prefix> adds a prefix to both the dump file names ~
  -c disable the color in the output (colorless)

 ```